Frederick D. Goodwin: Biography

 Goodwin was born on November 5, 1888, in Cismont, Virginia.
-He attended Episcopal High School, The College of William and Mary, and the Virginia Theological Seminary, from where he graduated in 1917.
+He attended the Episcopal High School in Alexandria, Virginia, The College of William and Mary, and the Virginia Theological Seminary, from where he graduated in 1917.
 During the same year he was ordained deacon.
 Prior to his election as coadjutor bishop of Virginia, he served as rector of Cople, Lunenburg and North Farnham in Virginia.

 On May 22, 1930, he was elected coadjutor Bishop of Virginia.
 He was elected on the first ballot at the 135th annual council of the diocese.
 He was consecrated bishop on October 16, 1930, by Henry St. George Tucker, Bishop of Virginia and future Presiding Bishop.
 He succeeded as diocesan bishop on January 1, 1944, upon the resignation of Bishop Tucker.
 He served in that post until 1960 when he reached the mandatory age of retirement.
 He died on January 13, 1968, in Wheeling, West Virginia after a long illness.

-Goodwin was married to Blanche, who died in 1955, and had 3 children.
+Goodwin was married to Blanche, who died in 1955; they had three children.